loudcolour/dragon-zsh-theme/README.md

-# dragon-zsh-theme
+# zsh-theme

-dragon is a minimalistic zsh prompt theme for git users
+Forked from [dragon-zsh-theme](https://github.com/perillamint/dragon-zsh-theme), which is a minimalistic zsh prompt theme for git users.

 ## Feature